alterednode/DeepDelve/ObsidianDoc/TheDeepDelve/Threading.md

   - optimization
 ---

-on start, determine how many threads user can reasonably support
+on start, determine how many threads user can reasonably support.
+Can likely safely assume at least 4, since no dual-thread cpus will run the game well.

 queue of things to start on thread when thread is doing something, lock it.